Algorithmic-Alignment-Lab/openTAMP/README.md

 1. Now, you should have a nice [virtual environment](https://realpython.com/python-virtual-environments-a-primer/) with python configured to run OpenTAMP!
 Whenever you want to use this, simply `cd` into the OpenTAMP folder and then run `poetry shell`
 1. (Optional) If you'd like to use [Gurobi](https://www.gurobi.com/) as a backend solver for motion-planning problems, then follow steps [here](https://www.gurobi.com/wp-content/plugins/hd_documentations/content/pdf/quickstart_mac_8.1.pdf) to obtain and activate a license (note: free licenses are available for students and academic users!)
     1. Note that for obtaining a license, you must either install gurobi [via conda or from source](https://support.gurobi.com/hc/en-us/articles/360044290292-How-do-I-install-Gurobi-for-Python-)
+1. (Optional) If you want to use a Mac M1 gpu for training, run `pip install --force-reinstall --pre torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/nightly/cpu` and then go to `https://developer.apple.com/metal/pytorch/` for details on Metal

 #### Troubleshooting
 For some issues encountered on a Mac: